Bradley Grobler

-Bradley Allan Grobler (born 25 January 1988) is a South African soccer player who plays as a striker for Premier Soccer League club SuperSport United and the South African national team.
+Bradley Allan Grobler (born 25 January 1988) is a South African soccer player who plays as a striker for Premier Soccer League club Sekhukhune United.

 Club career

 Grobler attended Benoni High School and plied his trade as a junior at both Boksburg FC and BK Callies just outside Johannesburg.
 Bradley started his professional football career at Platinum Stars.
 After a four-year stint at Stars, he moved to Turkish second division side Göztepe A.Ş. on 26 August 2011.
 He was then Göztepe's most expensive signing ever.

 On 26 June 2012, Grobler joined Premier Soccer League side Ajax Cape Town on a four-year deal.

 He has scored over 8 goals against Orlando Pirates, while at Supersport United.

 International career

 Grobler scored on his international debut against Zimbabwe on 15 November 2011.

 International goals

 Personal life

 Born in Sandton, Grobler is the son of former Moroka Swallows player Les Grobler.